 The horses had been placed with different trainers and had been off the racecourse for lengthy periods.
 Bookmakers were undoubtedly caught off guard and their losses mounted up as punters across the country joined in as the coup unfolded.

-Bookmakers also offer a wide range of Special bets on horse racing.
-These include long term bets on the Jockeys’ and Trainers’ Championship as well as daily special offers.
+The best gambling sites also offer a wide range of Special bets on horse racing.
+These include long-term bets on the Jockeys’ and Trainers’ Championship as well as daily special offers.

 There are often enhanced prices available on specific jockeys to ride winners and markets on the number of winning favourites at each meeting.
 You can also bet on more obscure markets such as Total SP’s and winning distances.